quinlanW/PLA-GNN/README.md

 # PLA-GNN

-> PLA-GNN: Systematic identification of protein localization alterations in breast cancer cells under drug perturbation with deep graph neural networks
+> PLA-GNN: Computational inference of protein subcellular location alterations under drug treatments with deep graph neural networks

 In this work, we used PLA-GNN (**P**rotein **L**ocalization **A**lterations by **G**raph **N**eural **N**etwork) to identify alterations of  protein localizations in the drug perturbation state.
 We took the case of studies on three drugs, **tacrolimus**, **bortezomib** and **trichostain** **A (TSA)** as instances for this study.